People

 Dr. Danielle Molnar (PhD Psychology, Brock University)

-I am a Canada Research Chair (Tier II) Adjustment and Well-Being in Children and Youth and an Associate Professor in the Department of Child and Youth Studies at Brock University.
+I am a Canada Research Chair (Tier II) Adjustment and Well-Being in Children and Youth and a Professor in the Department of Child and Youth Studies at Brock University.
 My training is in personality/social psychology.
 My research focuses on the biological, psychological, social, and developmental factors that contribute to adjustment and well-being across the lifespan, with a particular focus on how perfectionism is related to health, adjustment, and well-being during adolescence.
 I strongly support transdisciplinary research and my own research spans across domains from psychology and sociology to biology and immunology.
 I also really enjoy working with members of the community, ensuring that we get the word out on young people’s, parents’ and educators’ experiences with perfectionism, including its costs and consequences.

 I have a passion for statistics and a solid background in quantitative methods.
 I love to teach foundational statistics courses at both the graduate and undergraduate level and is particularly interested in statistical modeling, dyadic data analysis, and longitudinal data analyses.